THE PAGES OF MY RESEARCH (2020)

-This work has been developed during my 2-year Masters at the ArtScience Interfaculty of the Royal Academy of Art / Royal Conservatory of The Hague (2019 - 2020).
+As a result of the project 'dec(l)ay', this work has been developed during my 2-year Masters at the ArtScience Interfaculty of the Royal Academy of Art / Royal Conservatory of The Hague (2018 - 2020).

 Textile Installation // Metal, white textile, dried (microbial) cellulose, LED lights // 3m x 1.5m x 30 cm